RyanDrx/TriusDelivery/content.md

 ### Company Background

-Founded in the **Pacific Northwest**, Trius LLC was built to meet the growing demand for **specialized medical courier services**.
-With decades of combined experience in transportation and healthcare compliance, our team delivers peace of mind with every shipment.
+Founded in **2022** and based in **Tacoma, Washington**, Trius LLC was built to meet the growing demand for **specialized medical courier services** throughout the Pacific Northwest and Northern California.
+As a **Washington State registered LLC (UBI: 604949797)**, we have maintained an active status and strong operational presence since our establishment.

 We invest in **state-of-the-art logistics technology**, including real-time tracking and automated updates, while maintaining a rigorous **chain of custody** from pickup to delivery.
 This combination of human expertise and smart technology ensures that packages arrive **on time, intact, and fully compliant**.

+### Corporate Record

+**Entity:** Trius LLC
+**State:** Washington
+**UBI:** 604949797
+**Formation date:** Aug 10, 2022
+**Status:** Listed as Active in May 2024 on a public aggregator that mirrors the WA Corporations & Charities system
+**Principal address:** 618 160th Street Ct E, Tacoma, WA 98445-1051
+**Mailing:** PO Box 1304, Spanaway, WA 98387-1304

+Our strategic location in the **greater Tacoma-Seattle metropolitan area** provides optimal access to major medical facilities, research institutions, and transportation networks throughout our five-state service area.

 ### Compliance Commitment